Why does the Census occur?

 - It’s mandated by the U.S. Constitution in Article 1, Section 2.
 The U.S. has counted its population every 10 years since 1790.

-What is occurring in our community at this time?
+What is occurring in our community during the month of March?

 How important is an accurate count?

 Did you know that funding to support and improve our communities depends on a successful Census?
 Census data informs decisions about funding for all kinds of community resources such as roads, public transportation, school programs, health care facilities, and so much more.
 So please cooperate with anyone carrying a Census I.D. badge as they might have some very simple questions for you.